-This incident shows how Jesus was able to recognize spiritual opportunity, and skillfully turned a small incident into a protracted ministry encounter that stretched out for several days.
-It also contains a vivid example of the persuasive power of personal testimony.
-Beyond the surface story, however, Jesus had an awareness about spiritual work that is very important for us to grasp.
-His example shows us what to focus on in our ministry efforts.
+This story is a great example of how Jesus demonstrated spiritual awareness.
+There are many insights to be gained from a study of this passage, but the main story that plays out through the chapter involves how Jesus was able to recognize spiritual opportunity, and skillfully turned a small incident into a protracted ministry encounter that stretched out for several days.
+It is also a vivid example of the persuasive power of personal testimony.
+Beyond the surface story, however, was an understanding that Jesus had about spiritual work that is very important for us to grasp.
+It gives us a clearer understanding of evangelism, one that will help us to perceive what we need to focus on in our ministry efforts, both as individuals and as groups.
+Once we grasp what Jesus was talking about, we can see that this same understanding of spiritual work can be found throughout many of His teachings about ministry.